Marjan23/plgeon/Comments:BIP-0151.md

 Users of the Bitcoin system should stand up and soundly reject parties that try to deny people access to strong encryption.

 --Greg Maxwell, 2017-03-14

+Maxwell's claim that "This proposal is compatible," is incorrect.
+There was extensive discussion on this subject on both bitcoin-dev, continuing on libbitcoin-dev.
+The author of the proposal acknowledged the lack of compatibility and instead relied on the importance of the incompatibility to the proposal.
+As such the incompatibility should be acknowledged by the proposal.

+The statement that, "virtually every other extension sends new messages that old nodes do not understand," misrepresents the actual issue.
+It is true that some protocols send activation messages that older nodes would not understand.
+However these messages are not sent to older nodes.
+This is the reason for version negotiation.
+Even Bitcoin Core does not violate this rule.
+Unlike the messages referred to above, these new messages are sent prior to version negotiation.
+As such this proposal is the first protocol change to actually send invalid protocol messages to older clients.

+As for Maxwell's comment, "Users of the Bitcoin system should stand up and soundly reject parties that try to deny people access to strong encryption."
+Clearly people have access to string encryption.
+Privacy and encryption are however not the same thing.
+The privacy assurances provided by this use of encryption are so weak as to be counterproductive.
+However the above statement does not pertain to the proposal, it is a less-than-subtle personal attack ("reject parties" vs. "reject proposal"), and has no place here.

+--Eric Voskuil, 2017-02-12